awsdocs/aws-php-developers-guide/doc_source/iam-examples-managing-access-keys.rst

    :language: php

-Get Info about Access Key's Last Usage
+Get Information about an Access Key's Last Use
 --------------------------------------

 **Imports**